Classical and quantum random-walk centrality measures in multilayer networks: Classical and quantum centralities

 where $z_{j \beta }^{o \sigma} (t,m) \, \mathrm{d}t= 1$ if the random-walk realization $m\in\{1,\dots,\mathcal{M}\}$ is at $(j, \beta)$ at time $[t,t+\mathrm{d}t)$ and $z_{j \beta }^{o \sigma} (t,m) \, \mathrm{d}t= 0$ otherwise.
 Using

 yields

-Note that $(\tau_{k})_{j \beta}^{o \sigma}$ diverges for $j=k$ because $\bar{z}_{j \beta }^{o \sigma} = 1$ after a walker hits the absorbing node $k$ at some finite time.\footnote{Although such a singularity also occurs in the discrete-time formulation of random-walk betweenness centrality, this was not pointed out in~\cite{sole2016random}.} Averaging over all possible starting layers $\sigma$ and adding the number of times that a walk passes through node $j$ in any of the $K$ layers gives
+Note that $(\tau_{\ell})_{j \beta}^{o \sigma}$ diverges for $j=\ell$ because $\bar{z}_{j \beta }^{o \sigma} = 1$ after a walker hits the absorbing node $\ell$ at some finite time.\footnote{Although such a singularity also occurs in the discrete-time formulation of random-walk betweenness centrality, this was not pointed out in~\cite{sole2016random}.} Averaging over all possible starting layers $\sigma$ and adding the number of times that a walk passes through node $j$ in any of the $K$ layers gives

-where all elements of the contravariant and covariant order-1 tensors $u^{\beta}$ and $u_{\sigma}$ are equal to $1$.
-After averaging over all possible origins $o$ and destinations $k$, the random-walk betweenness centrality of node $j$ is
+where all components of the contravariant and covariant order-1 tensors $u^{\beta}$ and $u_{\sigma}$ are equal to $1$.
+After averaging over all possible origins $o$ and destinations $\ell$, the random-walk betweenness centrality of node $j$ is

 We use $\tau_j^{\rm c}$ to denote the classical random-walk betweenness centrality of node $j$ and $\tau_j^{\rm q}$ to denote the quantum random-walk betweenness centrality of node $j$.
-To determine the occupation probability $\bar{z}_{j \beta }^{o \sigma} (t)$ for CRW and CTQW dynamics with an absorbing transition tensor ${(T_{k})}^{i \alpha}_{j \beta}$, we modify the classical and quantum evolution equations \eqref{eq:cl_evolution} and \eqref{eq:q_evolution}.
+To determine the occupation probability $\bar{z}_{j \beta }^{o \sigma} (t)$ for CRW and CTQW dynamics with absorbing transition-tensor components ${(T_{\ell})}^{i \alpha}_{j \beta}$, we modify the classical and quantum evolution equations \eqref{eq:cl_evolution} and \eqref{eq:q_evolution}.
 Reformulating Eq.~\eqref{eq:rw2} for an absorbing walk yields

 where $0^{i \alpha}_{j \beta}$ is the $(2,2)$ tensor with entries that are equal to $0$.